nobrakal/lint_ligo/README.md

 * Patterns are _not_ parsed, thus they can correspond to invalid LIGO code, and no warning will be issued.
 Such patterns will simply not match anything.
 * Patterns are not linear, meaning that a variable can appear more than once in a pattern.
 * Variables can be typed.
 A typed variable will only match a node of the given type.
-* For now, patterns must be written to target the CamelLIGO syntax.

 [1]: Rinderknecht, Christian & Volanschi, Nic.
 (2010).
 Theory and practice of unparsed patterns for metacompilation.
 Science of Computer Programming.
 75. 85-105.